 Another go to, perhaps more because of location than anything else, is Charley Brown’s on Soi 19 – home of the Giant Margaritas.
 After all, I rarely go to Soi 11 for fine food.
 I do, however, end up going there to drink with friends.
 Recently Charley Browns moved to Soi 19, but serves the same great food and is probably still one of the most famous Mexican restaurants in Bangkok.

-Charley Brown’s has been a go to meet up location for friends in town.
+Charley Brown’s has been a go-to meet up location for friends in town.
 They offer drink or food specials most nights of the week.
 The best one being half priced margaritas on Tuesday nights.
 This includes pitchers of margaritas.
 And, the pitchers are enormous, often seeming bottomless.

 The food is pretty good too.
 Although the chili con carne is a little too sweet for my liking, the chimichangas are perfectly fried, the burritos are tasty, and they have the best queso in the city.
-They serve a decent sized portion of chips and a tangy salsa as soon as you sit down, which seems to be rate for Mexican restaurants in Bangkok.
+They serve a decent sized portion of chips and a tangy salsa as soon as you sit down, which seems to be rare for Mexican restaurants in Bangkok.

 Often a Tuesday night involves pitchers of margaritas and bowls of queso shared with friends, making Charley Brown’s come out as one of the best places for Mexican in Bangkok.